USC-NSL/Gnome/README.md

 ![alt text](workflow.png "Workflow of Gnome")

 ## Run Cloud
-Go to `cloud/` dir, fill `alps/config/query_google_key.info` with your own google key.
-Then, run `python run.py lat_bottom lon_left lat_top lon_right `.
+- Go to `cloud/` dir, fill `alps/config/query_google_key.info` with your own google key.
+- Run `python run.py lat_bottom lon_left lat_top lon_right`.
 The last four parameters specifies the region where Gnome generates the path inflation model.
-The output is written in `inflation.pkl`

-Sample command: `python run.py 34.045175 -118.260346 34.049438 -118.256356`
+The output is written in `inflation.pkl` *Sample command: `python run.py 34.045175 -118.260346 34.049438 -118.256356`*

 ## Run Mobile
 The mobile part of Gnome is running as a python library.
 Your code should include the `Gnome` class in `mobile/main.py` and `GPSmeta` in `mobile.meta.py`.
 Here is the example: